SamTipper/LightSwitcher/README.md

 ## Limitations:
 The Govee API has a few limitations:
-1. 10,000 API requests per day
+1. 10,000 API requests per day.
-2. 10 API requests per minute
+2. 10 API requests per minute.

 I have added individual 60-second cooldowns for each command, this ensures that you shouldn't get anywhere near the rate limit within a minute or day.
 This of course can be changed in the `main.py` file, but I highly recommend that you don't.